cneud/scape-tavernahadoop-demonstrator/README.md

     `tavernahadoop-webgui/src/main/resources/taverna.properties`

+3. Configure the myExperiment settings for accessing the REST API of myExperiment:

+    `tavernahadoop-webgui/src/main/resources/myexperiment.properties`

 4. Copy the `tavernahadoop-webgui/settings.xml` into your local maven repository
    folder:

     `cp tavernahadoop-webgui/settings.xml $HOME/.m2/`

 If you already have a settings.xml, make the tomcat deployment profile

 ``` xml
     <profile>